Below you will learn what expenses can be covered, what types of death scenarios result in a death benefit and which do not.

 4. Pandemic Illness: Most life insurance policies will cover death due to pandemic illnesses, such as COVID-19, provided the policy was in effect prior to the illness.

-5. Suicide: While many life insurance policies include a clause stating that the policy will not pay out if the policyholder commits suicide within a specified period after the policy is issued (usually two years), they will generally cover death by suicide after this initial period has passed.
+5. Suicide: Many life insurance policies include a clause stating that the policy will not pay out if the policyholder commits suicide within a specified period after the policy is issued (usually two years).
+But, generally, life insurance covers suicide after this initial period has passed.

-6. Death in a Foreign Country: If a policyholder dies while in a foreign country, the death benefit will usually still be paid out, provided that the policyholder's travel to that location was not in violation of any policy terms.
+6. Death in a Foreign Country: If a policyholder dies while in a foreign country, the death benefit will usually still be paid out, provided that the policyholder's travel to that location did not violate any policy terms.

-It's crucial to carefully review your policy documents or consult with your insurance provider to understand the specific terms and conditions of coverage.
-This ensures that you and your loved ones have clarity on what types of deaths are covered by your life insurance policy.
+Carefully review your policy documents or consult with your insurance provider to understand the specific terms and conditions of coverage.
+This ensures that you and your loved ones know what types of death your life insurance policy covers.

 Circumstances Where Life Insurance May Not Pay Out